hiromn2/ml-vs-dt/README.md

 output: github_document
 ---

-# ML vs DT: On the Comparative Performance of Machine Learning and Economic Models for Risky Decision-Making
+# On the Comparative Performance of Machine Learning and Economic Models for Risky Decision-Making

 ## Overview

 This repository contains the reproduction package for my working paper on machine learning modelling of utility and probability weighting in decision theory.
+The fundamental idea is to compare economic models (such as cumulative prospect theory), pure ML models (random forests, for example) and hybrid models - economic theory assisted neural networks.

 ## Project Structure